flaxeneel2/HorseRaceSimulator/README.md

 ### Part 1

 You can build the project using the following command:
+`mvn compile exec:java -pl Part1 -am`

+### Part 2

+You can build the project using the following command:
-`mvn compile exec:java -f Part1/pom.xml`
+`mvn compile exec:java -pl Part2 -am`